NatanProtector/my-chess-online/README.md

 ## Future Plans

 - The server is up and running, and it's possible to play chess.
-However, there's still room for visual improvements and polish.
+However, there's still lots of room for visual improvements and polish.
 If you'd like to contribute to improving the user interface or the overall experience, feel free to contact me!
-- I am currently taking a reinforcement learning class, and I plan to develop my own chess AI.
-Once the AI is ready, I will add the possibility to play against it in the app.

 ## License